 Christian Venturella

 I am a PhD student in theoretical chemistry at Yale, where I am advised by Tianyu Zhu.
 I am an NDSEG fellow working for the Office of Naval Research to develop new methods for predicting excited-state properties of materials.

-Before starting my PhD, I did my undergrad at Princeton, where I worked with Greg Scholes for my undergraduate thesis.
+Before starting my PhD, I did my undergrad at Princeton, where I worked with Greg Scholes for my senior thesis.

+Christian Venturella